mre/endler.dev/content/2021/codeprints/index.md

 [Common market wisdom](https://www.reddit.com/r/startups/comments/53fynp/niche_market_and_peter_thiels_monopoly_theory/) is to find niche and grow from within.
 With codeprints we definitely found our niche: the audience is very narrow but interested in our geeky products.
-There are 56 million developers on Github today.
-That's a big target audience.
+There are 56 million developers on Github today; that's a big target audience.
 Most profiles are not very active, though.
-To make a print look attractive, you'd have to consistently commit code over a long period of time -- many years.
+To make a print look attractive, you'd have to consistently commit code over a long period of time &mdash; many years.
 If we assume that only 1% of devs are active, that limits our target audience to 560.000 users.
 That's still a big but much smaller market.
-Now, if only 1% of these people find the shop and orders something (which would be quite a good outcome), we're looking at 5600 orders total.
+Now, if only 1% of these people find the shop and order something (which would be quite a good ratio), we're looking at 5.600 orders total.
 Not that much!

 In order to extend that audience, one could either increase the number of potential customers or focus on getting more of the existing potential customers on the page.
-In our case, we expanded by offering a stylish one-year layout, reducing the required level of activity for a cool print.
+In our case, we expanded by offering a one-year layout, reducing the required level of Github activity for a cool print.
 We are also working on making emptier profiles look more interesting and highlighting the value-producing part of open source contribution.
 Every contribution counts &mdash; no matter how tiny.